mm-zzg/vchub-en-v50/docs/2d-visualization/sql-query/sql-query-example/scalar-query.md

     label.text = `Total number:${result}`;
     label.applyChanges();
     ```
-4. Click the preview button on the page, and press the button on the preview page to query the total number of people.
+4. Click the preview button on the page, and press the button on the preview page to query the total number of people.<br>
     ![scalar-query](../../../assets/images/scalar-query.gif)